 As a travel writer, I intentionally seek hidden gems, secret places, and quirky attractions.
 I will NOT be listing popular beaches and places to visit in South Florida.
-Some of these South Florida hidden gems are secrets even to longtime residents.
+Some of these Miami hidden gems are secrets even to longtime residents.

-Most of these secret spots in South Florida are in the thick of major tourist destinations yet are true hidden gems.
-Did you know that South Florida is the only place in the world where alligators and crocodiles naturally exist?
+Most of these secret spots in South Florida are in right in the middle of major tourist destinations yet remain hidden gems.
+Did you know that South Florida is the only place in the world where alligators and crocodiles naturally co-exist in the same space?
 Add manatees, sharks, dolphins, roseate spoonbills, and trees found nowhere else in the US to the list of unique things in South Florida!

 I cannot possibly share every South Florida secret place and hidden gem but this article includes many fascinating options.
-Please check out some of these Florida hidden gems on your future South Florida trips.
-And please let me know of any fun, cool, and happy places you discover and enjoy.
+Please check out these Florida hidden gems on your future South Florida trips.
+And let me know of any fun, cool, and happy places you discover and enjoy.

 Time to explore the secret hidden gems in South Florida.